David4bay/David4bay/README.md

 - 👋 Hi, I’m David4bay, a coder/programmer.
 - 👀 I’m interested in learning and expanding my opportunities in the tech space.
-- 🌱 I’m currently building and learning Html, Css, Javascript and Python along with blockchain programming.
+- 🌱 I’m currently learning Html, Css, Javascript and Python along with blockchain programming.
 - 💞️ I’m looking to collaborate on as many projects as i can to improve on my knowledge.
 - 📫 Reach me on Discord, Davidbay#3568